ual/dataquick/ucb_documentation/indicators.md

 • `res_imprv_pct_stdev` = standard deviation, to indicate dispersion in underlying values
 • `res_count` = count of applicable properties for each tract
 • The `com_` fields are analogous for commercial properties
-• Improvement ratios are from the `sa_imprv_pct` field in current assessor table
+• Improvement portions are from the `sa_imprv_pct` field in current assessor table
 • Filtered for properties sold in 2012, but only if the sales were arms-length (`sr_arms_length_flag = 1`)

 Based on these figures plus a quick look at the underlying data, here's how counties seem to be calculating improvement value: